 - Total express: 3–8 business days continent-wide

-Printful's own EU-wide standard window is 5–20 business days post-fulfillment.
+According to Printful's Help Center, the EU-wide standard window post-fulfillment is 5–20 business days.
 That range is wide because it covers everywhere from Portugal to Finland and treats outlying islands the same as Berlin or Paris.

 The honest read: 5–10 business days is the median experience for buyers in Germany, France, the Netherlands, Belgium, Austria, and the Czech Republic.
 Beyond 14 days starts to look like a customs hold or a missed handoff between Printful's facility and the local carrier.